-Situated on a quiet road overlooking Belgrave Park, the property is within the catchment area for the well-regarded Cantref Primary School and is less than one mile from the town centre.
+Situated on a quiet street on the popular western-side of Abergavenny, the property is within the catchment area for the well-regarded Cantref Primary School and is less than one mile from the town centre.

 The historic market town of Abergavenny is affectionately known as The Gateway to Wales, with the beautiful Brecon Beacons National Park on your doorstep.
 The town has a range of local amenities such as independent shops, supermarkets, restaurants, hotels, a theatre, cinema, general hospital, primary and secondary schools and a mainline train station.
 A celebrated annual food festival entices national and international visitors every September, together with cycling, walking, music and art events throughout the year.
 The town has good road links towards Hereford, Brecon, Swansea, Bristol, Newport and Cardiff via A465, A40 and A4042 trunk roads.

-Council Tax: We have been informed that this property has been placed under council tax band ‘E’.
+Council Tax: We have been informed that this property has been placed under council tax band ‘TBC’.